 Can I call home?

-How old are the camp counselors and where do they come from?
+How old are the camp counselors and where are they from?

 Do campers get free time?

-We have an hour of free time each afternoon from 5:30-6:30pm.
-We call this the “Power Hour of Freedom.”
-During this time you can play in the game room, use the Arts & Crafts Shed, take a shower or just hang out.
+Every afternoon, campers get an hour of free time we call the “Power Hour of Freedom.”
+During this time you can hang out in the Game Room or Music Studio, play sports on the basketball court or the front lawn, use the Arts & Crafts room, take a shower, or just relax.

 What is there to do at night?

-Do we go on trips out of camp?
+Do we go on group trips out of camp?

 What if my birthday is during camp?